-Like anything else, developing this skill takes time.
-As you’re working, reading or engaging in activities, keep a running log of questions that come to mind about anything and everything that you’re involved with.
-Don’t be afraid to seek clarification when something isn’t clear.
+Like anything else, developing this skill takes time and hard work.
+As you're working, reading or engaging in activities, keep a running log of questions that come to mind about anything and everything that you're involved with.
+Don't be afraid to seek clarification when something isn't clear.

 4. Diversify your day.

 One of the best ways to increase your intelligence involves flexing different areas of your brain.
 You aren't going to get any smarter by doing the same ol', same ol' every day.
 While having a routine is a good thing (so your body knows when to get up and when it's bedtime), you don't want to spend your waking hours stuck in a rut.

 By inviting a little novelty into your everyday life, you keep things fresh and interesting.
 That might mean checking out a new place for lunch, or going for a midday stroll on which you pay attention to the sights and sounds around you.
 You can also mix things up during working hours by simply finding new ways of doing your everyday tasks and getting out of your comfort zone.